Orkney Islands Tour

 Dunkeld Cathedral is indeed a remarkable building in the heart of this beautiful highland village.

-Jacobites once fought the British Army on the streets of this quaint village and musket ball marks can still be seen.
+Jacobites once fought the British Army on this quaint village’s streets, and You can still see musket ball marks.

 Next, we explore the fascinating Hermitage Woods.